-As with training them, Golden Chis usually adopt the loving, trainable nature of its Golden Retriever parent but with the stubbornness of its Chihuahua parent on the side.
+As with training them, Golden Chis usually adopt the loving, trainable nature of their Golden Retriever parents but with the stubbornness of their Chihuahua parents on the side.

 That being said, despite being an intelligent hybrid, this mix can be quite difficult to train.
 As usual, early training and socialization are important to raise well-behaved companion dogs.

 READ NEXT: Fat Chihuahua: A Guide to Slimming Down an Obese Chihuahua

 How Much Does a Golden Retriever Chihuahua Mix Cost?
 Puppy Prices & Expenses

 A Golden Chi’s price may range from $2,000 to $3,500.
 The lengthy and difficult breeding process of a Chihuahua Golden Retriever mix is one of the reasons why they have such high price tags.

 Aside from the puppy’s price, you also need to prepare for other expenses such as your Golden Chi’s vitamins, vaccines, and other supplies that your new puppy may need.

 Here is the initial cost of expenses that you need to consider when you take home a Chihuahua Golden Retriever mix:

 |Food and Treats||$80 – $100|